Maintain Your Certified Host StatusReturn to Office of Short-Term Rentals

 4. File and pay your Business Personal Property Tax

-5. Renewing your Certificate and Reapplying for a Certificate with the Office of Short-Term Rentals every 2 Years
+5. Renewing your Certificate and reapplying for a Certificate with the Office of Short-Term Rentals every two years

 Once certified, you must continue to comply with the law.
 Visit the Office of Short-Term Rentals website to read the ongoing requirements for all short-term rental hosts.
 Within one month of the expiration of your certificate, OSTR will notify you via email about the renewal / reapplication process.
 This email will be sent to the address you provided during the application process.
 If you are afforded the opportunity to renew, you may review the How-To Guide as an aid in that process: